Bake in Software Test Automation from the Start

 ACA uses IDs as automation hooks, which enables developers to change the UI or add features as needed.
 So, if you use ACA, there’s no coding expertise needed to make your automation more resilient.
 You can record and add assertions to tests in mere minutes.

-The limits of advanced test automation
+The limits of software test automation

 While codeless automation can handle many of the advanced test automation cases as scripted tests, there are some instances where it might make sense to turn to automation expertise, such as with our Automated Functional Testing solution.